Facet and Sacroiliac Joint Therapy

 The sacroiliac joint is the large joint between the sacrum and the pelvic bone.
 Pain in the buttock area at the side of the tailbone may be due to sacroiliac inflammation or damage.
 Pain from this area may also radiate down the buttock and leg, but not below the knee.
 Injections of cortisone and local anesthetic of the sacroiliac joint and associated ligaments can help.

-For more information about the facet joint injection, call the Anesthesiology Pain Clinic, in Seattle, at (206) 223-7582.
+For more information about the facet joint injection, call the Interventional Pain Clinic, in Seattle, at (206) 223-7582.